Bakers#

 Once you’ve installed the Wallet, you must set up an identity and an account.

-Step 4: Add baking to an account
+Step 4: Add validation to an account

-Step 5: Register baker keys
+Step 5: Register validator keys

-Baking with Desktop Wallet#
+Validation with Desktop Wallet#

 Step 1: Set up the node

 The Desktop Wallet must be connected to a running node on the Concordium blockchain.
 You can run a node on Windows, on macOS, on Ubuntu or using Docker.
+You can also choose to have a third-party node runner run a node for you if you do not want to run the node yourself.

 Step 2: Set up the LEDGER device